 Market Cap – INR 20,914 cr

 1. What is interesting about the stock?

-Remember the scene from the 2004 movie I, Robot where the lead character Will Smith steps into his car and is riding to the crime scene while reading the magazine with the car in self-drive mode.
-Such scenes at the time were considered science fiction but today these scenes are no longer part of fiction and are easily acknowledged to be how the future will look like where humans won't be required to drive their cars themselves.
+Remember the scene from the 2004 movie I, Robot where the lead character Will Smith steps into his car and is riding to the crime scene while reading a magazine with the car in self-drive mode!
+Such scenes at the time were considered science fiction but today these scenes are no longer part of fiction and are easily acknowledged to be how the future will look like when humans won't be required to drive their cars themselves.

 Although many of the cutting-edge applications of auto technology are still in development, the market potential and demand for these technologies are undeniable.
 Anything from electrification to autonomous driving, all these applications have the potential to entirely change the way vehicles work and usher in a new age of land mobility.

 Step in KPIT Technologies.
 This is the only tier 1 technology company in India that has gone all-in on the auto technology sector and has fully focused all of its resources and capabilities on developing this technology niche.